delosreyesjohnpaul/Education-Recommendation-System-using-Machine-Learning/README.md

 ### Future Enhancements

-- Adding more feature variables like socioeconomic background or school ranking.
+- Adding more feature variables like socioeconomic background or school ranking
-- Training the model with a more diverse dataset to improve the prediction accuracy.
+- Training the model with a more diverse dataset to improve the prediction accuracy